Quantum criticality at strong randomness: a lesson from anomaly: Examples

 \textbf{\boldmath Random antiferromagnetic Heisenberg chain.} The power-law rule extends beyond free fermionic examples discussed so far, and holds for generic interacting systems.
 In the absence of analytically or numerically tractable interacting disordered systems in higher dimensions, we focus on the random antiferromagnetic (AFM) spin-$\frac{1}{2}$ Heisenberg chain~\cite{MaDasguptaHu1979, DasguptaMa1980},

 which exhibits the well-known random singlet phase~\cite{PhysRevB.50.3799}.
-This model has an exact $SO(3)$ symmetry and an average translation symmetry, and thus realizes the average LSM anomaly~\cite{KimchiNahumSenthil, MaWang2023}.
+This model has a spin-$1/2$ degree of freedom in each unit cell, with exact $SO(3)$ symmetry and an average translation symmetry, and thus realizes the average LSM anomaly~\cite{KimchiNahumSenthil, MaWang2023}.
 It has a power-law decaying spin-spin correlation~\cite{PhysRevB.50.3799}

 consistent with the ``power-law rule" for the EA correlator\footnote{For random singlets, the standard spin-spin correlator is trivially also the EA correlator upto an overall sign, since $\langle S_i \cdot S_{j}\rangle = -3/4$, i.e. of uniform sign, if $i,j$ form a singlet, and zero otherwise. } which we also verify in Fig.~\ref{Fig:AFM-heisenberg-main}.
 We further consider the dimer operator $d_i=\vec S_i\cdot \vec S_{i+1}$, whose staggered component is charged under the average translation symmetry, and find that the first-moment correlator defined in Eq.~\ref{eq:Dfm-def} decays as $1/r^{2}$ (Fig.~\ref{Fig:AFM-heisenberg-main}), exemplifying the power-law rule for average symmetries.
 This behavior can also be analytically explained using SDRG arguments~\cite{SM_RandomLesson}.